NeKzor/autorender/README.md

 ## Features

 - Render videos on-demand!
-- Support for workshop maps, powered by [sdp] and mirror
+- Support for mods and workshop maps, powered by mirror
+- Automatic fixup of old demos, powered by [sdp]
-- Runs in a secure runtime with [Deno]
+- Runs in a secure runtime using [Deno]
 - Written in 100% TypeScript
 - Hosted inside Docker containers